Grover search revisited; application to image pattern matching: Quantum Image representations

 \section{Quantum Image representations}

 Various quantum image representation frameworks have been proposed \cite{Wang2021-fn}.
 They are categorized to the amplitude-encoding-based format and the basis-encoding-based format.
-The basic idea of the former is summarized by Flexible Representation for Quantum Images (FRQI), and the latter is summarized by Novel Enhanced Representation for Quantum Images (NEQR).
+The basic idea of the former is summarized by Flexible Representation for Quantum Images (FRQI), and the latter is summarized by Novel Enhanced Quantum Representation (NEQR).
 In this section, these two representations are reviewed; note that both representations can be taken in our proposed algorithm.